bertdida/selenium-wpupdater/README.md

 # selenium-wpupdater

-This project helps you automate WP (WordPress) updates; it simulates to do the following for each given site:
+This project helps you automate WordPress (WP) updates.
+It reads the `accounts.csv` file and simulates the following for each site:

 1. Open a browser
 2. Login to WP dashboard